 Once you’ve set up your chart of accounts in Xero and synced them with Figured, you can configure these further in your account configuration page.

-Your account configuration page sits under Settings > Account config, or under Planning > Configure accounts.
+Your account configuration page sits under Settings > Account configuration, or under Planning > Configure accounts.

 Account configuration in Figured means you can customise certain things about your chart of accounts: